 - 1 tsp dried ground sage

-Add bacon to a large stock pot and cook over medium heat until crispy.
-Drain grease.
+- Add bacon to a large pot or dutch oven and cook over medium heat until crispy.
+Drain grease, if needed.